AllMightySauron/homebride-solaxcloud-api/README.md

 # Automation

-Automation can be achieved with the help of the virtual **Update** motion sensor that was specifically tailored for this effect.
-This motion sensor will be triggered whenever data gets updated from the Solax Cloud API (according to what is defined on the `pollingFrequency` configuration setting).
+Automation can be achieved with the help of the virtual **Update** motion sensor that was specifically tailored for this effect and which is available for each inverter.
+This motion sensor will be triggered whenever inverter data gets updated from the Solax Cloud API (according to what is defined on the `pollingFrequency` configuration setting).

 <img src="images/plugin-accessories-eve.png" width="50%" height="50%">

-Motion is detected by the **Update** motion sensor whenever there is newly fetched data from Solax Cloud.
+Motion is detected by the **Update** motion sensor whenever there is newly fetched inverter data from Solax Cloud.
 Using this sensor as a trigger combined with power and energy data from the virtual outlets enumerated above forms the basic building blocks for defining an automation.

 ## Automation example